ThimaliK/PremierLeagueSystem/README.md

-Premier League Football System
+### Premier League Football System

+- A system to manage and view football clubs and matches within a League
-- java Backend with play framework and Angular Frontend
+- Java Backend with Play framework and Angular Frontend
+- Follows object orientation and MVC design pattern

-1. Running the Console Application
+## Running the Console Application

 Compile all necessary classes by going to the cli folder and running the followig command